 The death penalty – or capital punishment – is a government-sanctioned punishment for committing a crime.
-If someone is convicted and given the death penalty, that person will be executed or put to death as a punishment for that crime.
+A person convicted and given the death penalty will be put to death as a punishment for that crime.

-A person convicted of a crime and sentenced to the death penalty is sent to death row.
-This is a part of a prison where inmates awaiting execution are housed.
-In most cases, a convict may sit on death row for several years during appeals.
+A person convicted of a crime and sentenced to death is sent to death row, where inmates awaiting execution are housed.
+In most cases, convicts remain on death row for several years during appeals.
 According to a 2020 Bureau of Justice Statistics report, the average time between conviction and execution is 18.9 years.